30 Jan Calling All Runners! We May Have Some Good News for Your Knees

 So if running isn’t responsible for knee arthritis, then what is?
 While being over-weight is a risk factor for a variety of knee-related issues, arthritis may not be one.
 The author behind the initial article we found theorized that although we do weigh more now as a society, we’re also more inactive and the inactivity may be what is actually responsible for the spike in arthritis of the knee.
 Once again, staying active and using what you have may keep you from losing it.
 So go ahead – the next time that friend or colleague with the good intentions asks you about your runner’s knees, feel free to turn the tables and ask how his/her knees are doing without the run!

 If you’re active with knee pain or not as active as you’d like because of it, a visit to your physical therapist can help get you on the road again.
-With five locations serving central Indiana, Body One Physical Therapy is here to help: Downtown Indianapolis, North Indianapolis, South Indianapolis, Zionsville, and Fishers.
+With three locations serving central Indiana, Body One Physical Therapy is here to help: North Indianapolis, Zionsville, and Fishers.
 Set up your appointment today to meet with one of our trained and caring team members who will assess you and tailor a specific treatment plan to your exact needs.
 Head into spring and summer feeling your best – call Body One today!